rtmigo/pyrel/README.md

 pyrel_test_end
 ```

-## A test for a command-line utility
+## How to test a command-line utility

 ``` bash
 #!/bin/bash